matthewscharles/instrument-maker/README.md

 ### MIDI output/what if I just want to make a controller?

 As above..but there are lots of great things that do this already, and this was the focus of the accompanying AMT Arduino library.

+### What about output to my modular or similar CV/gate synth?

+[Ok, I'll make an exception](https://twitter.com/matthewscharles/status/1096605603579990016) ;) since this is all running at audio rate, this can integrate quite nicely.
+People do this with Pure Data (and Bela) already.

 ## Objects/abstractions in current demo